jkelley678/lab4-web-foundations-html/README.md

 The goal is to know different elements so future HTML projects I do can be as clean and non-repetetive as possible

 ## Issues
 I only ran into one issue, and that was tryig to push too much at once.
 I learned that files have to be less than 100 mb, unless you want to change settings.
+With <base>, I am keeeping it commented out because it interferes with my images.
+I believe since not all relative links are from the same place, it isn't effective.

 ## License
 This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for